corda/corda/docs/source/api-identity.rst

 The latest version of confidential identities reduces the overhead by removing the storage of the X.509 certificate when using confidential identities.
 Instead, they will be stored via a mapping between a newly generated ``PublicKey`` to ``CordaX500Name``.
-This is particularly useful in the event that a node operator hosts a large number of *accounts* and it storing the X.509 certificate for *account* would require a large amount of memory.
+This is particularly useful in the event that a node operator hosts a large number of *accounts* and such that storing the X.509 certificate for confidential identities would require a large amount of memory.

 The use of this version confidential identities can be done through the use of three new flow; ``RequestKeyFlow``, ``ShareKeyFlow`` and
 ``SyncKeyMappingsFlow`` found in the ``confidential-identities`` repository.